Graduate

 University of Mississippi School of Pharmacy students have multiple opportunities to learn and practice their patient care skills in real-world settings, making an impact on health care in the United States and beyond.

-Internships- Our pharmacy students are competitive for national, pharmacy internships.
+Internships- Our pharmacy students are competitive for national pharmacy internships.
 Internships allow students to explore career paths, gain valuable work experience, develop skills, and gain confidence while working for a leading pharmacy or healthcare organization.

-Study Abroad Opportunities-Pharmacy students experience pharmacy and health care in another country through various study abroad opportunities.
+Pharmacy students experience pharmacy and health care in another country through various study abroad opportunities.
 Recently, select students visited the Dominican Republic, Italy, and Ireland.

 Alcorn State University